Growing with gratitude for more than 40 years

 Aaron decides to join the family farm and pursue career in production agriculture

-Crop mix is decreased to for enterprises: corn, soybeans, Red Gold tomatoes and Jack-O-Lantern pumpkins
+Crop mix is decreased to four enterprises: corn, soybeans, Red Gold processing tomatoes and Jack-O-Lantern pumpkins

 Aaron and Katy make home in Brazil

-Cover crops are used extensively to improve soil health, sequester fertilizer, provide organic matter, and limit erosion
+Cover crops are used to improve soil health, sequester fertilizer, provide organic matter, and limit erosion

 Howell Farms produces 1% of all fresh market pumpkins in USA